 Since the decision, former New York City mayor Michael Bloomberg has formed a coalition that will adhere to the goals set by the US preceding the withdrawal.
 The initial letter of intent was signed by over 1,200 mayors, governors, college/university leaders, businesses, and investors.
 Bloomberg plans to send a report to the UN detailing America’s subnational efforts.
 This is all to say, individual initiatives can still contribute to the goals of the Paris Agreement, regardless of national participation.

-Published by Deerfield Academy's science communication magazine Focal Point.
+Published by Deerfield Academy's science journalism magazine Focal Point.
 Click here for the full article.